mariano/li3_gearman/README.md

     * `priority`: what priority to give the job.
 Can be any of `low`, `normal`, or `high`.
 Defaults to `normal`.

+When jobs are triggered, one of the available workers (spawned by li3\_gearman's `gearmand` daemon) will handle and execute it from within the console.
+This means that **any resource** available as part of lithium's dispatch cycle is immediately available to the job.
+So you can use your models, plugins, everything!

 # Example #

 Before starting with this example, make sure you have installed li3\_gearman